Dr. Sarnat of the University of Calgary has no relevant financial relationships to disclose.)

 In 1970, Hoyt and colleagues observed that some cases of septo-optic dysplasia also had hypopituitary dwarfism; hence, the evolution of the expanded term "septo-optic-pituitary dysplasia," the descriptor most often used now (Hoyt et al 1970).
 In this article, the term "septo-optic dysplasia" will be used only for the combination of optic nerve hypoplasia and absent septum pellucidum without hypopituitarism, whereas “septo-optic-pituitary dysplasia” refers to the additional presence of hypopituitarism.
 This neuroendocrine association with the typical cerebral malformations were confirmed by other authors (Morishima and Aranoff 1986) but the cerebral anomalies do not predict the development of pituitary endocrinopathies (Garcia-Filion et al 2017).

 With the advent of improved imaging techniques (CT scanning, MRI), as well as a number of pathological studies (Roessmann et al 1987), it has become clear that the 3 cardinal manifestations of the syndrome may each occur alone, or they may occur in several different combinations.
-Bilateral optic nerve hypoplasia and hypopituitarism may occur without absence of the septum pellucidum (Costin and Murphree 1985; Brodsky and Glasier 1993; Riedl et al 2008); optic nerve hypoplasia and absent septum pellucidum occur without pituitary dysfunction (Reeves 1941; Brodsky and Glasier 1993); and all 3 manifestations occur together (Hoyt et al 1970).
+Bilateral optic nerve hypoplasia and hypopituitarism may occur without absence of the septum pellucidum (Costin and Murphree 1985; Brodsky and Glasier 1993; Riedl et al 2008; Dahl et al 2019); optic nerve hypoplasia and absent septum pellucidum occur without pituitary dysfunction (Reeves 1941; Brodsky and Glasier 1993); and all 3 manifestations occur together (Hoyt et al 1970).
 To date, hypopituitarism in combination with absence of the septum pellucidum, unless accompanied by corpus callosum dysgenesis, has not been reported.
 A retrospective MRI review of 17 patients with septo-optic dysplasia, ranging in age from 2 months to 17 years with equal gender ratio, demonstrated partial agenesis of the corpus callosum in 15, agenesis of the septum pellucidum in 11, bilateral optic nerve hypoplasia in 16, hypoplastic anterior pituitary in 5, ectopic neurohypophysis in 8, absent olfactory bulbs in 4 (present but hypoplastic bulbs not noted), and a variety of cortical dysgeneses in 13 (Alt et al 2017).
 In our experience, olfactory aplasia also is infrequent but hypoplasia of the olfactory bulbs is seen in the majority and does not correlate with normal or abnormal pituitary function (Sarnat et al 2017).

 There is increasing evidence to show that the borders of the syndrome of septo-optic-pituitary dysplasia are, at best, indistinct, and are a spectrum (Humphreys 2008; Cemeroglu et al 2015; Alt et al 2017; Nagasaki et al 2017).
 For example, major midline developmental brain anomalies (ie, lobar and semilobar holoprosencephaly, agenesis of the corpus callosum) may be accompanied by pituitary insufficiency in the absence of any ocular pathology (Cameron et al 1999).
 Optic nerve hypoplasia occurs in 75% to 96% of patients with agenesis of the septum pellucidum (Saranac and Gucev 2014; Cemeroglu et al 2015).
 Hahn and colleagues reported a case of so-called septopreoptic holoprosencephaly (midline fusion restricted to the septal and preoptic areas, sparing the orbital frontal lobes) associated with hypopituitarism but with no apparent visual impairment (Hahn et al 2010).
 Cases of isolated pituitary insufficiency and posterior pituitary lobe ectopia, without ocular or septal anomalies, have been associated with periventricular gray matter heterotopia (Mitchell et al 2002).
 In young children with optic nerve hypoplasia with or without other CNS components of septo-optic dysplasia, the brain malformations do not predict hypopituitarism (Garcia-Filion et al 2017).